 “G-Things” is the IoT platform of our application intelligence platform product family.
 Let’s first take a look at the data flow on this platform.

 Industrial devices transmit data to the platform data access gateway.
 The gateway parses the packets, filters out illegal data packets and sends the data to the Apache Kafka message middleware for real-time processing and persistence.
-The persistence service layer writes the latest data to Redis and persists the data to the appropriate Time-Series Database depending on the application.
+The persistence service layer writes the latest data to Redis and persists the data to the appropriate Time-Series Database (TSDB) depending on the application.
 Note that the platform storage architecture design supports the switching of time series databases such as OpenTSDB, ClickHouse, and TDengine.
 The database is selected beforehand depending on business needs and requirements.

 Storage Engine Selection